SolEarn-1-0/SolEarn-Frontend/README.md

 <h1>MVP:</h1> The Minimum Viable Product (MVP) of SolEarn includes the following features:

-    1. Employee account creation: Businesses can create accounts for their employees.
+    1. Employee account creation: Businesses, Freelancers, employees, and other personnels can create accounts for their employees.
     2. Payment processing: Businesses can initiate payments to their employees' accounts.
     3. Organization account creation: Organizations can create accounts for their employees.